Friday’s jobs report will likely determine the size of the Fed’s rate cut - KVIA

 Economists have struck a more tempered tone, noting that labor force participation remains steady and that the pullback in hiring was not accompanied by a sharp increase in layoffs.
 Separate unemployment indicators have agreed, showing that jobless claims — and, by proxy, layoffs — remain muted.

 Friday’s jobs report should provide further reassurance that the labor market is merely softening and not collapsing, economists predict.
-According to FactSet consensus estimates, economists are forecasting that US employers added 160,000 jobs in August and for the unemployment rate to tick down to 4.2%.
+Either outcome, however, could ultimately determine the size of the Fed’s next rate cut.

 “The labor market has downshifted into a low gear, but there’s nothing that stands out as being a flashing red signal,” Karin Kimbrough, chief economist at LinkedIn, told CNN in an interview.
 “It would be a mistake to define the labor market as being excessively weak at this stage.”